ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ## Domain model

-In our domain model, we capture entities and relationships to provide a high-level abstraction of the system's static structure, thereby centering the focus on the business logic of our Chirp!-system.
+In our domain model, we capture entities and relationships to give a high-level abstraction of the system's static structure, thereby centering the focus on the business logic of our Chirp!-system.
 We provide a complete diagram below:

 ![Domain model UML](./images/DomainModelGroup9-Sketch.png)